 About the event

-We’re excited to announce that next year the biggest Catholic youth event in the UK returns to London, as CYMFED organise Flame 2019.
+We’re excited to announce that the biggest Catholic youth event in the UK is returning to London, as CYMFED organise Flame 2019.

 Many exciting speakers have already been announced and the day is expected to be a fantastic opportunity to celebrate our shared faith on a grand scale.

 As with last time, we here at Westminster Youth Ministry have reserved hundreds of tickets for those in the diocese and will be selling them to anyone interested for the reduced early-bird price of £20.
 Those coming with us will also receive a red Westminster Youth Ministry t-shirt for all participants and our ongoing support with all of your getting-to-Flame enquires.